opendnssec/opendnssec-manual/wiki/opendnssec14-ksmutil.md

     ods-ksmutil policy import

-Update the database with the contents of kasp.xml; identical to "update kasp".
+Update the database with the contents of kasp.xml; identical to `update kasp`.
 (Note this does not delete any policies.
 The command 'ods-ksmutil' policy purge can be used to remove polices with no zones associated with them.)

 ### Command: policy list